-In addition to air change and particle requirements, an ISO 8 clean room needs to have certain design features.
+- In addition to air change and particle requirements, an ISO 8 clean room needs to have certain design features.
 These features ensure a clean and hygienic environment within the room.
 You can find more details on the necessary elements below:

-Air systems: A class 8 clean room for molding and other procedures needs to have an air system such as an airlock system that keeps outside air from getting into the controlled environment, or a positive pressure airflow system that allows air to leave the room without circulating back in.
+- Air systems: A class 8 clean room for molding and other procedures needs to have an air system such as an airlock system that keeps outside air from getting into the controlled environment, or a positive pressure airflow system that allows air to leave the room without circulating back in.

-Flat walls and floors: A clean room can have soft-paneled or hard-sided walls.
+- Flat walls and floors: A clean room can have soft-paneled or hard-sided walls.
 What’s important is that the walls and floors are flat to minimize particle accumulation.
 Flat surfaces also facilitate easier cleaning to maintain hygiene.

-Persons entering the room: Strict protocols and procedures must be adhered to for anyone who enters the clean room.
+- Persons entering the room: Strict protocols and procedures must be adhered to for anyone who enters the clean room.
 These include strict codes of dress and other procedures to minimize the number of contaminants introduced into the room.

 SIMTEC Silicone Parts’ ISO Class 8 Clean Room

-Our class 8 clean room is ideal for our customers with high volume medical devices or other products that require an ISO-certified hygienic production environment.
+SIMTEC’s class 8 clean room is ideal for companies with high-volume medical devices or other products that require an ISO-certified hygienic production environment.